Swoop graphic

 Wireless communication relies on modulating radio frequency (RF) signals to encode information.
 There are several common types of modulation used in wireless systems:

-- Frequency modulation (FM) varies the frequency of the carrier signal based on the amplitude of the message signal.
-With FM, the amplitude and phase of the carrier signal remain constant while the frequency changes.
-FM is commonly used in radio broadcasting and two-way radio systems due to its high signal-to-noise ratio and resistance to interference.
+• Frequency modulation (FM) varies the frequency of the carrier signal based on the amplitude of the message signal.
+With FM, the amplitude and phase of the carrier remain constant while the frequency changes.
+FM is commonly used in radio broadcasting and two‑way radio systems because of its high signal‑to‑noise ratio and resistance to interference.

-- Phase modulation (PM) which changes the phase of the carrier signal, is used by equipment needing higher data transmission speeds.
+• Phase modulation (PM) changes the phase of the carrier signal and is employed by equipment requiring higher data‑transfer speeds.

 Wireless protocols may use a combination of modulation types to transmit data efficiently.
 The choice of modulation impacts factors like data rate, transmission distance, power efficiency, and signal robustness.
 Understanding the principles of wireless modulation enables optimizing a system for its intended application and operating conditions.